AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 For situation, where additional processing of assets is required that cannot be achieved using the processing profiles, additional post-processing workflows can be added to the configuration.
 This allows for adding fully customized processing on top of the configurable processing using asset microservices.

-Post-processing workflows, if configured, are automatically executed by AEM after the microservices processing finishes.
+Post-processing workflows, if configured, are automatically executed by [!DNL Experience Manager] after the microservices processing finishes.
 There is no need to add workflow launchers manually to trigger them.
 The examples include:

 * Custom workflow steps to process assets.
 * Integrations to add metadata or properties to assets from external systems, for example, product or process information.